 The Center For Manual Medicine is the only place I will go for Physical Therapy or Chiropractic adjustments.
 There is always an MD at the office should a person need medical attention, That’s good to know.

-If you have a need for Physical therapy make sure to see the Professional staff at The Center For Manual Medicine in Topeka, KS or give them a call.
+If you have a need for Physical therapy make sure to see the Professional Staff at The Center For Manual Medicine in Topeka, KS, or give them a call.

 Thank all of you for your professional services and care.”

-I have suffered with knee pain for 8 years.
+I have suffered from knee pain for 8 years.
 I gave up more and more every year.
 Cortisone stopped working for me.
-I had 2 rounds of joint juice that had no effect at all for me.
+I had 2 rounds of joint juice that had no effect at all on me.
 Two different doctors said I was not a candidate for replacement knee surgery.
 Then another medical issue came up and I could not take N-SAIDS for the pain anymore.
 Dr. Frye was my last hope.
-We decided on PRP to both knees.
+We decided on PRP for both knees.
 I couldn’t believe the difference the very next day!
 I knew I had started walking incorrectly over the last 8 years.
 When I started to be able to walk correctly, I found muscles I forgot I had.
-With Tracie’s guidance, I am going downstairs to do laundry, taking mile walks every day, and back to working in the pasture.
+With Tracie’s guidance, I am going downstairs to do laundry, take mile walks every day, and back to working in the pasture.
 Thanks to Dr. Frye and his team, I’m back to getting my life back, and look forward to getting better every week.

 “I came for neck pain.
 The initial referral was for Osteopathic Adjustments since a previous attempt at Physical Therapy had not proved effective.
 Dr. Frye’s adjustments had only modest success.
 He then made a referral to the Physical Therapy service at The Center for Manual Medicine.
 Dr. Frye was able to describe what had seemed helpful and what had not.
 This feedback gave Matt some indications as to a direction to pursue.
 Good teamwork yielded good results.

 Matt did an evaluation as well.
 In doing this he listened to my feedback about what was effective and what was not.
 This interactive process resulted in a very effective and efficient treatment process.
 This had great benefit for my neck pain which had previously been difficult to diagnose and treat.
 What was effective and different from my experience with other places was the Teamwork and the individual assessment and treatment plan.
-Other places had cookie cutter approach to treatment which did not address the complexity of the pain I was experiencing. "
+Other places had a cookie-cutter approach to treatment which did not address the complexity of the pain I was experiencing. “

 – Les L.

-"The Center for Manual Medicine has been a learning experience.
-The Office Staff made me feel welcome, were cordial and greeted me with a smile and “Hello, how are you today.”
+“The Center for Manual Medicine has been a learning experience.
+The Office Staff made me feel welcome, were cordial, and greeted me with a smile and “Hello, how are you today.”
 They made me feel like someone really cared.
 Matt and Dan taught me about posture and exercise to keep my body functioning properly.
 Dr. Frye was very quick to find the problems with my arms, neck, and back.
-His patience and good judgment on how and why my body reacted to certain movements was causing the difficulties.
+His patience and good judgment on how and why my body reacted to certain movements were causing the difficulties.
 He knew how to evaluate my muscle and joint problems.
 He taught me the more I understand about my troubles the more control I will have over my body, and be able to get it back on track.
 I am also thanking my primary care physician, Dr. James Barnett, for recommending The Center for Manual Medicine to handle all my problems.

-Thank you Dr. Frye, Matt, Dan, and the Staff for my eye-opening learning experience."
+Thank you, Dr. Frye, Matt, Dan, and the Staff for my eye-opening learning experience.”

 – JoAnn H. – A very satisfied patient.

-I want to thank the folks at the Center and especially the friendly, caring and professionally expert staff in the Physical Therapy section for their help.
-I continue to perform the series of exercises that they prescribed every day at home and intend to remain pain-free for a long time."
+I want to thank the folks at the Center and especially the friendly, caring, and professionally expert staff in the Physical Therapy section for their help.
+I continue to perform the series of exercises that they prescribed every day at home and intend to remain pain-free for a long time.”

 – Margie R.

-"I have been a client of Manual Medicine off and on for many years as needed.
-On January 29, 2014, I was in a car accident where the driver of the other cart-boned my passenger side rear end of my vehicle.
+“I have been a client of Manual Medicine off and on for many years as needed.
+On January 29, 2014, I was in a car accident where the driver of the other cart-boned the passenger side rear end of my vehicle.
 After getting passed the initial shock of being in yet another car accident, I immediately began to feel pain in my left lower back area.
-I was taken to the hospital by way of ambulance.
+I was taken to the hospital by way of an ambulance.
 I had many x-rays taken of the area in pain.
-Unfortunately, nothing was showing on the x-rays and it was listed as muscle strain due to whip lash.
+Unfortunately, nothing was showing on the x-rays and it was listed as muscle strain due to whiplash.

 I have been in several accidents over a span of some years.
 The first time I experienced a car accident, I was not aware of Manual Medicine and I went to another company.
 That was one of the biggest mistakes I could have ever made.
 When this accident occurred, I immediately contacted Manual Medicine due to the synergy of chiropractic and physical therapy combination used to help the healing and recovery process.

-I don't hesitate to contact Manual Medicine for my healing and recovery.
-Ragan, Jennifer, Jessica, Nikki and all of the front desk staff are very sympathetic to my schedule.
+I don’t hesitate to contact Manual Medicine for my healing and recovery.
+Ragan, Jennifer, Jessica, Nikki, and all of the front desk staff are very sympathetic to my schedule.
 They always have a kind word to say to me as I walk through the front doors.
 They take the time to know my name and know me as a person, not just a client.
 They take time out of their busy schedule to contact me if, I should miss an appointment.
 They work with me to help reschedule so that I can continue on my path to healing.

 The first start of my treatment started with a 10 minute relaxing heated neck brace and massage bed to help ease the pain.
 Then Jessica would help me up and take me to the exam room.
 I was always glad that the wait to see the doctor was never long.
-Dr. Mark Penn was always gentle, kind and understanding of my pain.
-His kindness and concern helped to make having the chiropractic process tolerable despite the pain level.
+Dr. Mark Penn was always gentle, kind, and understanding of my pain.
+His kindness and concern helped to make the chiropractic process tolerable despite the pain level.
 Dr. Penn made sure that I left out of his exam room with diminishing levels of pain.
 He was always very careful to explain the reasons behind different areas of pain and the purpose behind each manipulation.
 Once Dr. Penn and I discovered that the manipulation procedure was not going to be enough to complete the healing process, he assigned me over to the Physical Therapy Department.
 While going through my physical therapy treatments, if I needed to see Dr. Penn again, he always found time in his schedule.

-In this round of physical therapy I was introduced to Matt Elniff, a man of integrity.
+In this round of physical therapy, I was introduced to Matt Elniff, a man of integrity.
 Matt immediately started me on my next phase of recovery.
 Matt was very knowledgeable and respectful to me from the first time we met.
 He did a thorough exam of the area where my pain continued to generate and set up an immediate plan of action.
-I set up a schedule to meet with Matt for three days out of the week for the first four weeks.
+I set up a schedule to meet with Matt three days out of the week for the first four weeks.
 Matt had an amazing disposition.
-He had to reset my pubic bone and then eased me into my beginning stages of my physical therapy.
+He had to reset my pubic bone and then eased me into the beginning stages of my physical therapy.
 He made sure that I did not do more than my body was able to handle.

 Later on, Matt introduced me to the entire physical therapy department.
-Matt Elniff, Dan Stiers, Tracie Nolan, Paula Cobb and Michelle Gower.
-I always enjoyed coming in for my physical therapy whether I worked with Matt, Dan, Susie, Paula or Michelle.
+Matt Elniff, Dan Stiers, Tracie Nolan, Paula Cobb, and Michelle Gower.
+I always enjoyed coming in for my physical therapy whether I worked with Matt, Dan, Susie, Paula, or Michelle.
 I was able to receive therapy from everyone in the physical therapy department.
 The conversations were inclusive and friendly.
 They all understood the importance of me getting back to a fully functioning capacity.
 They respected me as I experienced difficult personal issues in my life and were very accommodating to my personal issues.
 They were all made aware of my physical limitations and what it would take to get me well again.

 I mainly worked with Matt or Dan depending on their schedules.
 Dan was able to take over right from where Matt left off with my treatment.
 Dan had his own way of working with me, but I was still able to end up with the same results.
 He did it with the same kindness and tenacity as Matt.
 At times John, the intern from Wichita, Kansas would work with me.
-This gave him a chance to have a hands on training experience.
-John proved to known his field of training.
+This gave him a chance to have a hands-on training experience.
+John proved to know his field of training.

 Each month I continued in my physical therapy, I noticed small but significant levels of improvement and strength.
 I would like to thank everyone at Manual Medicine for helping me get back to a normal capacity of life.
 I would highly recommend and encourage anyone that needs chiropractic or physical therapy to utilize the services of Manual Medicine.
 Whether it be due to an accident or prescribed by your doctor as a treatment service for your health.”